Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 If you’ve written so many poems that you’re interested in publishing your poetry as a book of poems, as a chapbook, or as a collection of poems, there are a number of ways you can get a book of poems published.
 But before we tell you how to publish your poetry book, there are a few things you should keep in mind.

 First, poets approach Writer’s Relief every day asking us how we can help them make money on their poetry.
 The unfortunate truth is that it’s not very likely you’ll make a significant amount of money by publishing your book of poetry.
 Traditional, big publishing houses typically do not publish the work of unknown or moderately known poets because there simply isn’t a large audience that is willing to plunk down money for poetry.
-And because there’s no money in poetry, literary agents tend not to represent poets (with the exception of the very famous).
+And because there’s little money in poetry, literary agents tend not to represent poets (with the exception of the very famous).
 So that’s the bad news.

 Enter chapbook contests.
 If you’ve amassed a collection of poems that might not be long enough for a full poetry book, you may want to consider entering a chapbook contest.
 Although the rules vary, chapbook contests generally want between 25 and 60 pages of poetry.
 Most chapbook contests are sponsored by universities or small presses, so while there may be an entry fee, there is also usually a payout for the winner in the form of publication and a monetary prize.
 If your poems are very strong, entering chapbook contests might be a good way to get your poetry chapbook or collection published.